CivicActions/guidebook/docs/100-security/incident-response-plan.md

 2. Documentation, including all actions taken during investigation and remediation, using the following methods:

    - Slack channel [#general](https://civicactions.slack.com/messages/general/) (Use `@security` to trigger a Slack notification for the Security team.)
-   - Project JIRA ticket (if applicable)
+   - Project JIRA ticket or Gitlab issue (if applicable)

 3. Communication, ensuring that internal and external entities stay informed.
 For communication duties, the _Incident Commander_ (IC) may designate a _Communications Officer_ (CO) and do an [explicit handoff](#explicit-handoff-ceremony).